Co-Optimizing Distributed Energy Resources in Linear Complexity under Net Energy Metering: Benefits of Co-optimization

 To model prosumer's consumption preferences, we adopted a widely-used quadratic concave utility function:

-for $t=0,\ldots, T-1$, where $\alpha_{tk}$ and $\beta_{tk}$ are some utility parameters that are learned and calibrated from inputs, including historical prices\footnote{We used historical PG\&E prices, which can be found at \href{https://www.pge.com/tariffs/electric.shtml}{PGE Tariffs}.} and consumption\footnote{ The residential load profile data is taken from NREL open dataset for a nominal household in Los Angeles.
-We used the {\em summer months} (June-August) data.
-The data can be found at \url{https://shorturl.at/uyL36}.} and by predicating an elasticity for every device type \cite{AlahmedTong:22EIRACM}.
-Two load types with two different utility functions of the form in (\ref{eq:NumUtility}) were considered: 1) HVAC, 2) other household loads\footnote{The elasticities of HVAC and other home appliances are taken from \cite{ASADINEJAD_Elasticity:18EPSR}.}.
-We modeled the stochastic household's rooftop solar using the California Solar Initiative's summer months PV profile data with a 5.1kW capacity collected over 2011 to 2016\footnote{The data can be found at \href{https://www.californiadgstats.ca.gov/downloads}{California DG Statistics.}}.
+for $t=0,\ldots, T-1$, where $\alpha_{tk}$ and $\beta_{tk}$ are some utility parameters that are learned and calibrated from inputs, including historical prices\footnote{We used PG\&E historical prices, which can be found at \href{https://www.pge.com/tariffs/electric.shtml}{PGE Tariffs}.} and consumption\footnote{The residential load profile data is taken from NREL open dataset for a nominal household in Los Angeles.
+We used \href{https://shorturl.at/uyL36}{June-August data}.} and by predicating an elasticity for every device type \cite{AlahmedTong:22EIRACM}.
+Two load types with two different utility functions of the form above were considered: 1) HVAC, 2) other household loads.\footnote{The elasticities of HVAC and other home appliances are taken from \cite{ASADINEJAD_Elasticity:18EPSR}.} We modeled the stochastic household's rooftop solar using the California Solar Initiative's summer months PV profile data with a 5.1 (kW) capacity collected over 2011 to 2016.\footnote{The data can be found at \href{https://www.californiadgstats.ca.gov/downloads}{California DG Statistics.}} The summer period is a more challenging one given that both the consumption, generation, and net consumption profiles are relatively higher.